nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. Task manager shows a list of completed and not completed tasks.
+2. Task manager shows a list of tasks.
 3. User requests to delete a specific task in the list
 4. Task manager deletes the task <br>
 Use case ends.